-If you would like to participate in a meeting you can either advise the Council Secretariat in advance, or simply turn up at the beginning of the meeting.
-You can discuss any ideas or concerns that you feel have relevance to Greater Wellington in the public participation part of the meeting.
-Your contribution should be made to the most appropriate committee - the committee structure can be found in section 4.5.
+If you would like to participate in a meeting it is preferable that you advise the Council Secretariat in advance, although you may simply turn up at the beginning of the meeting.
+You can discuss any ideas or concerns that you feel have relevance to items on the agenda in the public participation part of the meeting.
+Your contribution should be made to the most appropriate committee - the committee structure is set out in section 4.5.

-Most meetings are held in the Council Chamber, Level 5, the Regional Council Centre, 142 - 146 Wakefield Street, Wellington, although the Rural Services and Wairarapa Committee meetings are held at 34 Chapel Street, Masterton.
+Most meetings are held in the Council Chamber, Level 5, the Regional Council Centre, 142 - 146 Wakefield Street, Wellington, although some meetings are held in the Council's Masterton office and at territorial authority offices.
+You can check the venue of a meeting on the Council's website or by contacting the Council Secretariat.